 5. Why should I choose Comfort Keepers to provide home care for my parent?

-We are the first Home Care organisation to be awarded the prestigious Q Mark for excellence in all the services we provide.
-We are a member of the HCCI (Home and Community Care Ireland) and we have achieved ISO certification.
-We are the HSE preferred provider in each of the locations where we provide home care services.
-We have 17 offices located around the country.
+Comfort Keepers is the first Home Care organisation to be awarded the prestigious Q Mark for excellence in all the services we provide.
+We are a member of the HCCI (Home and Community Care Ireland) and we also have achieved ISO certification.
+Comfort Keepers is the HSE preferred provider in each of the locations where we provide home care services.

 We ensure that our Client Care Managers communicate regularly with all carers.
 Carers meet frequently for coffee mornings and other social activities which gives them the opportunity to get to know each other better too as well as seeing our managers regularly.